servalproject/batphone/CURRENT-RELEASE.md

-Release Notes for Serval Mesh 0.92
+Release Notes for Serval Mesh 0.93
 ==================================
-[Serval Project][], October 2014
+[Serval Project][], December 2015

-These notes accompany the release in October 2014 of version 0.92 of the [Serval Mesh][] app for [Android 2.2 “Froyo”][] and above.
+These notes accompany the release in December 2015 of version 0.93 of the [Serval Mesh][] app for [Android 2.2 “Froyo”][] and above.

 What is Serval Mesh?
 --------------------

 Serval Mesh is an app for [Android 2.2 “Froyo”][] and above.
-It provides free, secure phone-to-phone voice calling, SMS and file sharing over [Wi-Fi][], without the need for a SIM card or a commercial mobile telephone carrier.
+It provides free, secure phone-to-phone voice calling, SMS and file sharing over [Wi-Fi][] or [Bluetooth][], without the need for a SIM card or a commercial mobile telephone carrier.
 In other words, it lets your Android phone call other Android phones running Serval Mesh within Wi-Fi range.